Merkel allies quit German parliament to allow conservatives to rebuild | Politics

 Merkel allies quit German parliament to allow conservatives to rebuild

-This week, the Greens and the pro-business FDP party said https://www.reuters.com/world/europe/german-greens-say-want-pursue-coalition-talks-with-spd-fdp-2021-10-06 they would hold talks with the first-placed Social Democrats on forming a government, making it likely that the conservatives will soon be out of power for the first time since Merkel became chancellor 16 years ago.
-While some, especially in the liberal FDP, might prefer a mathematically possible three-way coalition with the conservatives, the growing chaos in the CDU makes that appear increasingly less likely.
+This week, the two smaller parties said https://www.reuters.com/world/europe/german-greens-say-want-pursue-coalition-talks-with-spd-fdp-2021-10-06 they would open talks with the first-placed Social Democrats on forming a government, making it likely that the conservatives will soon be out of power for the first time since Merkel became chancellor 16 years ago.
+While some, especially in the pro-business FDP, might prefer a mathematically possible three-way coalition with the conservatives, the growing chaos in the CDU makes that less and less likely.

-While some, especially in the liberal FDP, might prefer a mathematically possible three-way coalition with the conservatives, the growing chaos in the CDU makes that appear increasingly less likely.
-"The CDU has to get itself in shape for the future," Kramp-Karrenbauer, who was briefly and unsuccessfully Merkel's hand-picked successor as party leader, tweeted.
+While some, especially in the pro-business FDP, might prefer a mathematically possible three-way coalition with the conservatives, the growing chaos in the CDU makes that less and less likely.
+"The CDU must get itself in shape for the future," Kramp-Karrenbauer, who was briefly and unsuccessfully Merkel's hand-picked successor as party leader, tweeted.
 "Peter Altmaier and I want to contribute to this by standing down from the Bundestag."

-The two will remain in their posts until a new government is formed or they are otherwise replaced.
-Many activists blame an out-of-touch party leadership for insisting on running the 60-year-old Laschet over candidates they believe would have done better, such as Bavarian premier Markus Soeder, as well as for a collapse in the youth vote, which deserted the party for the liberals and Greens.
+The two remain in their posts until a new government is formed or they are otherwise replaced.
+"We must do all we can to win that younger generation back," said Altmaier, who for many years was head of Merkel's office.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)